 Diverse applications of cloud in consumer industry

-The industry experienced a 60% decline in the number of cloud-related patent applications in Q3 2023 compared with the previous quarter.
-On an annual basis, the number of cloud-related patent applications in the consumer industry witnessed a drop of 56% compared with Q3 2022.
+The industry experienced a 26% decline in the number of cloud-related patent applications in Q4 2023 compared with the previous quarter.
+On an annual basis, the number of cloud-related patent applications in the consumer industry witnessed a rise of 10% compared with Q4 2022.

 Strategic deal trends in cloud in consumer industry